Look Back in Anger (1959 film): Production

+Casting

 Saltzman and Richardson persuaded Richard Burton to take on the title role, at a much lower fee than his accustomed Hollywood payoff.
+(His fee for the film was $125,000.)
 It is not known what Kenneth Haigh, who had created the role, thought of this.
 The idea of recruiting Nigel Kneale to extend the play into a screenplay is credited to the influential theatre critic Kenneth Tynan (who had been in large part responsible for the incredible success of the play).
 Osborne was relieved at not having to do the job and handed over story rights for a mere £2,000.

 The part of the doctor was specially created for George Devine, the artistic director of the English Stage Company and the man to whom Osborne most owed his success.
 Glen Byam Shaw, Devine's longtime collaborator (they created the Young Vic Company), was handed the role of Colonel Redfern.
 Two other members of the English Stage Company, Nigel Davenport and Alfred Lynch, were given small roles as commercial salesmen who try to pick up Alison and Helena in the railway station bar.
 The Chris Barber jazz band appears in the opening scenes set at a jazz club.

-Locations
+Filming locations

 Interiors were shot at Elstree Studios in September 1958.
 Some establishing shots were shot in Derby but the market scenes were shot in Deptford market; the railway station was Dalston Junction.
 Deptford and Dalston are in fact in the London area.
 The first market scenes were shot in the centre of Romford Market, Romford, Essex (now in the east London Borough of Havering).

 The scenes showing the street outside Jimmy and Alison Porter's flat were filmed in Harvist Road, London N7.
 The road was later demolished by Islington Borough Council and rebuilt as the Harvist Estate.

-Reception
+Release

+Box office

 The film was not successful at first.
 Westminster Council gave it an X certificate, and it opened on 29 May 1959 during one of London's rare heatwaves.
 Tim Adler wrote that Richardson never found out whether the film made a profit.
 Burton was widely felt to be too old and mature-looking for the young character he played.

 According to Kinematograph Weekly the film performed "better than average" at the British box office in 1959.

+Awards

 The film was nominated in four categories for the 1959 BAFTA Awards: Best British Actor (Richard Burton), Best British Film, Best British Screenplay (Nigel Kneale) and Best Film from any Source.
 However, it won none, the winners being respectively Peter Sellers (I'm All Right Jack), Sapphire, Frank Harvey, John Boulting and Alan Hackney for I'm All Right Jack and Ben-Hur.

 Burton was also nominated as Best Motion Picture Actor – Drama for the 1959 Golden Globes, but the award went to Anthony Franciosa in Career.